 Georg Christoph Lichtenberg

-This manifesto was the first attempt to answer the question of leadership in the context of the agile transformation.
-However, this journey towards more agility and self-organization in the face of VUCA, digitization and disruption is only the welcome opportunity to revive long-standing concepts such as servant leadership.
-The manifesto is based on the Peter F. Drucker’s research on knowledge work and the leadership of knowledge workers, as well as on the positive conception of mankind of the theory Y from Douglas McGregor’s pioneering book “The Human Side of Enterprise”.
+This manifesto was the first attempt to answer the question of leadership in the context of agile transformation.
+However, this journey towards more agility and self-organization in the face of VUCA, digitization, and disruption is only a welcome opportunity to revive long-standing concepts such as servant leadership.
+The manifesto is based on Peter F. Drucker’s research on knowledge work and the leadership of knowledge workers, as well as on the positive conception of mankind of Theory Y from Douglas McGregor’s pioneering book “The Human Side of Enterprise.”
 In this sense, the title of the manifesto may be understood as an allusion to this book.

 There is also a printable version of this Manifesto for Human(e) Leadership.

 The Manifesto for Human(e) Leadership is available also as a paperback on Amazon.